Skip to Content

 nasal polypscan make you more susceptible to sinus

 infections.
 Problems with nasal structure can prevent the proper flow of

 Other factors that increase your risk for getting sinus infections

-include smoking, air pollution, overuse of decongestant sprays, cold weather,
+include having asthma, smoking, air pollution, overuse of decongestant sprays, cold weather,

 rapid air pressure changes (such as from flying or scuba diving), and swimming

 sleep apnea may increase the risk of sinusitis.

 sinusitis does not improve after 2 days of home